We are driven by a common goal. Our differences unite us.

 The key goals we will pursue are:

-- continuing the Outlook project and ideas of enlightened management, dialogue and understanding of economic policy and the challenges of society (demographic projections, economic movements, rule of law)
+- Continuing the project of the Observatory of MAS and ideas of enlightened management, dialogue and understanding of economic policy and the challenges of society (demographic projections, economic movements, rule of law)

 We are following the example of the vigorous.
 We award those who stand out.
 We support those with potential.